Undergraduate Degree

 Requirements:

-A minimum of 40 credits is required for the LACIS major.
 Upon declaration of the LACIS major, an assessment file is opened for each student which will include:

 1. Writing samples

-3. An electronic exit survey
+3. An electronic exit survey (sent to all declared majors in their final semester.

-• History 260: Latin America: An Introduction
+• History 260: Latin America: An Introduction (Typically offered each spring in person and each summer virtually)

 • History 242: Latin America: 1898-Present